Enterprise Edition - Central Server

 y - am.mas.database.max.loadfactor - default value 5

-Creating a New Monitor from an Admin Server
+Creating a New Monitor from an Central Server

-Applications Manager Enterprise Edition allows you to add monitors and group them from the Admin Server in a distributed setup.
+Applications Manager Enterprise Edition allows you to add monitors and group them from the Central Server in a distributed setup.
 To add a new monitor in a host, refer these links.

-However, while adding a new monitor from an Admin server, the managed server under which the monitor is to be added can be selected manually by the user or using load factor by Applications Manager.
-The value for Maximum monitors allowed per Managed server can be configured in AMServer.properties.
+However, while adding a new monitor from an central server, the Probe server under which the monitor is to be added can be selected manually by the user or using load factor by Applications Manager.
+The value for Maximum monitors allowed per Probe server can be configured in AMServer.properties.
 The key is am.max.monitorcount.mas and default value is 500.

 You can select one of the following options in the Add Monitor Page:

-• Least Loaded Managed Server from all Managed Servers
+• Least Loaded Probe Server from all Probe Servers

-• Least Loaded Managed Server from a Managed Server Group
+• Least Loaded Probe Server from a Probe Server Group

-The user can select the managed server.
-This will add the monitor directly to the selected managed server irrespective of load factor and monitor count.
+The user can select the Probe server.
+This will add the monitor directly to the selected Probe server irrespective of load factor and monitor count.

-Certain resources can be monitored from managed servers running in the same domain/ geographical location as the resource.
-Load factor calculation across all the distributed managed servers can result in the addition of a monitor in a server located in another domain (since the load factor condition matches).
-Grouping managed servers in the same area gives the user the option to use load balancing within the group of managed servers.
+Certain resources can be monitored from Probe servers running in the same domain/ geographical location as the resource.
+Load factor calculation across all the distributed Probe servers can result in the addition of a monitor in a server located in another domain (since the load factor condition matches).
+Grouping Probe servers in the same area gives the user the option to use load balancing within the group of Probe servers.

-• Go to the Managed Servers link in Applications Manager.
+• Go to the Probe Servers link in Applications Manager.

-• In the Managed Servers table, click on the edit icon near the managed server that you wish to add to a group.
+• In the Probe Servers table, click on the edit icon near the Probe server that you wish to add to a group.

-• In the Edit Managed Server window, choose a Managed Server Group from the drop-down menu after entering all the required details.
-You alternately have the option to Add New Managed Server Group to the list using the + icon.
+• In the Edit Probe Server window, choose a Probe Server Group from the drop-down menu after entering all the required details.
+You alternately have the option to Add New Probe Server Group to the list using the + icon.

-• While creating a new monitor from an Admin Server, after entering the required details, choose the Least Loaded Managed Server from a Managed Server Group load balancing option and select the Managed Server Group from the drop down menu that appears.
+• While creating a new monitor from an Central Server, after entering the required details, choose the Least Loaded Probe Server from a Probe Server Group load balancing option and select the Probe Server Group from the drop down menu that appears.

 • Click Add monitor.

-Various monitors in Managed Servers can be grouped and a consolidated view can be obtained in Admin Server.
-For eg., consider a set up that has three Managed Servers and one Admin Server.
-Each Managed Server has 200 monitors which includes 10 windows servers.
-If you want to monitor the windows servers in all the three managed servers as a group, then you can create a new Monitor Group in the admin server.
+Various monitors in Probe Servers can be grouped and a consolidated view can be obtained in Central Server.
+For eg., consider a set up that has three Probe Servers and one Central Server.
+Each Probe Server has 200 monitors which includes 10 windows servers.
+If you want to monitor the windows servers in all the three Probe servers as a group, then you can create a new Monitor Group in the central server.

 You can create Monitor Groups by following the steps in Create Monitor Group help document.
-Once you have created the Monitor Group, the next step would be to associate the required monitors from Managed Servers to the Monitor Group in the Admin Server.
+Once you have created the Monitor Group, the next step would be to associate the required monitors from Probe Servers to the Monitor Group in the Central Server.
 After the setup is done, you can configure the alarms for the Monitor Group.
 Currently, only EMail and SMS alarm actions are supported.

-Fetch Data: There is an option to fetch the data from the managed servers at the given instant, instead of waiting for the poll to happen.
+Fetch Data: There is an option to fetch the data from the Probe servers at the given instant, instead of waiting for the poll to happen.

-Edit: You can edit the managed server details using this option.
+Edit: You can edit the Probe server details using this option.

-Enable/Disable: You can enable/disable data collection in the Managed Server.
-Note that when you disable, data collection will still take place, you only stop syncing with the managed server.
+Enable/Disable: You can enable/disable data collection in the Probe Server.
+Note that when you disable, data collection will still take place, you only stop syncing with the Probe server.

-Admin Email Settings: An EMail can be configured to be sent once a Managed Server goes down and also once every 24 hrs till the Managed Server is up again.
+Admin Email Settings: An EMail can be configured to be sent once a Probe Server goes down and also once every 24 hrs till the Probe Server is up again.
 The EMail setting is available in the Admin EMail Settings" option under the Settings tab.
-The option to enable/disable this EMail, is available in the "Edit" option of the respective Managed Server.
+The option to enable/disable this EMail, is available in the "Edit" option of the respective Probe Server.

-When you login to the Admin console, Graphs and images displayed for a monitor are retrieved directly from the corresponding Managed Server itself and are displayed in the Admin console.
-These graphs/images cannot be retrieved, if the Admin Server is accessible from a particular machine/over the Internet and the Managed Server is not accessible.
+When you login to the Admin console, Graphs and images displayed for a monitor are retrieved directly from the corresponding Probe Server itself and are displayed in the Admin console.
+These graphs/images cannot be retrieved, if the Central Server is accessible from a particular machine/over the Internet and the Probe Server is not accessible.

-In this case, select the "Proxy Managed Server request through Admin Server" request option.
-This will result in the images/graphs being fetched to the Admin Server from the Managed Server first and then the image from the Admin Server is viewable in the Web Browser.
+In this case, select the "Proxy Probe Server request through Central Server" request option.
+This will result in the images/graphs being fetched to the Central Server from the Probe Server first and then the image from the Central Server is viewable in the Web Browser.

-E.g., Admin Server is running as part of IDC and accessible via the Internet (From a machine say "ClientMachine") but the Managed Servers are not accessible (from "ClientMachine") this option should be enabled.
+E.g., Central Server is running as part of IDC and accessible via the Internet (From a machine say "ClientMachine") but the Probe Servers are not accessible (from "ClientMachine") this option should be enabled.

-Note: In case of a proxy server configured in the network, make sure to configure the proxy server for both Admin and Managed servers.
+Note: In case of a proxy server configured in the network, make sure to configure the proxy server for both Admin and Probe servers.

 User Management In the Enterprise Editon

-In the Enterprise setup, the User Management module functions independently in the Admin Server and Managed Server.
-Hence, a user-based view assigned in the Managed Server will not reflect in the Admin Server and vice-versa.
-Since, you will be viewing the data collectively from the Admin Server, you need to assign owners to the various Monitor Groups of the Managed Server in the Admin Server.
-Of course, if it is assigned in the Managed Server it will function independently.
-Also, in the Manager Console (SLA Management console), you can assign SLAs and associate actions to be invoked for SLA violation to the Monitor Groups in the Admin Server.
+In the Enterprise setup, the User Management module functions independently in the Central Server and Probe Server.
+Hence, a user-based view assigned in the Probe Server will not reflect in the Central Server and vice-versa.
+Since, you will be viewing the data collectively from the Central Server, you need to assign owners to the various Monitor Groups of the Probe Server in the Central Server.
+Of course, if it is assigned in the Probe Server it will function independently.
+Also, in the Manager Console (SLA Management console), you can assign SLAs and associate actions to be invoked for SLA violation to the Monitor Groups in the Central Server.

-Click on the Jump To link in the Admin Server just above the toolbar, which brings down a list of the Managed Servers.
-Clicking on any of the Managed Server names in the list will take you to the web console of the respective Managed Server in a separate browser Window.
+Click on the Jump To link in the Central Server just above the toolbar, which brings down a list of the Probe Servers.
+Clicking on any of the Probe Server names in the list will take you to the web console of the respective Probe Server in a separate browser Window.

 Note

-ENTERPRISEADMIN role is used for logging into the Managed Server from Admin Server for data synchronising.
+ENTERPRISEADMIN role is used for logging into the Probe Server from Central Server for data synchronising.
 The username for this role is systemadmin_enterprise and the password is the regular ADMIN role password.
 This role is not exposed in the UI, it will be used internally.

 Visit our Enterprise Edition FAQ page for more details on when and how to set up the Enterprise Edition.

-FAQ - How is the Managed server selected by APM using load factor?
+FAQ - How is the Probe server selected by APM using load factor?

-The following two things are used to select the managed server automatically:
+The following two things are used to select the Probe server automatically:

 • Load Factor (x.y) where,

-y represents Managed server data base load factor
+y represents Probe server data base load factor

-Max. value of x,y can be configured in AMServer.properties file of Admin server
+Max. value of x,y can be configured in AMServer.properties file of central server

 x - am.mas.polling.max.loadfactor - default value 5